 At Taigamoon Cattery, we have a strong passion for Siberian cats, especially the traditional lineage.
-We like this breed so much that we decided to build a cattery and raise this wonderful pet race.
-Browse this page to know more about their characteristics.
+Browse this page to know more about their characteristics and history.

 Siberian race and Neva-Masquerade cat – how it was